Whitnash: Recreation

+Since the new Civic Centre was built a number of activities now take place there, such as Tai Chi, Short Mat Bowls and Walking Football.

 Local media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.

+Local radio stations are BBC CWR, Capital Mid-Counties, Hits Radio Coventry & Warwickshire, Fresh (Coventry & Warwickshire), Heart West Midlands, Smooth West Midlands, and Greatest Hits Radio Midlands.

-Whitnash has a free quarterly news pamphlet called the ‘Whitnash Tymes’ posted to every residence in the town.
+Published by the Town Council from July 2003 until December 2022, Whitnash had a free quarterly news pamphlet called the Whitnash Tymes which was delivered to every residence in the town.
 Usually entailing messages from the mayor and local authorities, listings, local business advertisements, local news, and events.

 Demographics

 The 2021 census recorded that 78.2% of Whitnash residents were White, 15.5% were Asian, 0.9% were Black, 2.8% were Mixed, with 2.5% belonging to any other ethnic group.
 In terms of religion 46.1% were Christian, 36.6% had no religion, 12% were Sikh, 3.2% were Hindu, and 1.5% Muslim.